manuelernestog/weektodo-web-v2/src/pages/privacy-statement.md

 Weektodo only connects to the internet for the next reasons:

 - Get the sponsor data that show up when the app is loading
-- Send a request to a public counter for sponsor impressions
 - Periodically check for new updates
 - Send error report in case of error